Agroforestry and Food Security MSc

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
-Find out what our students are currently studying on the Agroforestry Modules page.
+Find out what our students are currently studying on the Agroforestry and Food Security Modules page.

 A 2(ii) undergraduate degree in a relevant subject, e.g. Agriculture, Forestry, Environmental Sciences, Ecology, Conservation Sciences, Sustainable Development, Geography or Biological Sciences.
 Alternatively, a first degree in an unrelated subject plus relevant practical experience may be accepted.
 Applicants are judged on their individual merits and age, work experience and other factors are also considered.
 Students with degrees in forestry, agriculture, geography, biology, environmental studies, economics, law, social sciences, philosophy and modern languages have graduated from this course.